 - Sometimes inspiration hit me totally unprepared.
 Like my migraine inspired pattern – one of my faves.

 - I came across a ton of interesting Instagram accounts during this challenge.
-Separate post to follow.
+I wrote about them here.

 So here are my top ten patterns.

-And apparently those top three were the most loved on Instagram.
+And apparently those top three were the most loved ones on Instagram.